- Overview

 Here are the key learning points:

-1. Virtual Memory Basics: Explains virtual memory as a technique that simulates more memory space than is physically available, using disk space for excess data.
+- Virtual Memory: An extension of physical memory that allows for larger program execution than the available physical memory and supports safe memory sharing among multiple processes.
+It is a technique that simulates more memory space than is physically available, using disk space for excess data.

-2. Memory Paging: Introduces paging as a method for efficient memory use, detailing how pages are moved between disk and RAM.
+- Memory Paging: Paging is a method for efficient memory use.
+Pages of a predetermined size (by the OS) are moved between disk and RAM.

-3. Address Translation: Covers the role of the Memory Management Unit (MMU) in converting virtual addresses to physical addresses.
+- Address Translation: The CPU (user mode) operates in virtual address space.
+The Memory Management Unit (MMU) converts virtual addresses to physical addresses.

-4. Page Table Management: Describes the structure and use of page tables in maintaining the mapping of virtual to physical addresses.
+- Page Table Management: The page table (residing in RAM) is used for maintaining the mapping of virtual to physical addresses.

 In the next chapter, we will learn how Virtual Memory is used to create Virtual Processor (Virtual Machine).
 Specifically, to learn how the OS Kernel is specially privileged program (not a process, but you may not be able to understand this statement fully now and that’s okay) is responsible of managing hardware resources in a system and scheduling processes to share these limited resources, thus allowing each process to run independently on its own virtual machine.
 The OS Kernel is responsible for process scheduling.
 Each process is running in an isolated manner from one another (in its own virtual space, unaware of the presence of other processes), the OS Kernel can switch execution between programs – giving the users an illusion as if these processes are running simultaneously with just a single CPU.
 The procedure that allows for this to happen seamlessly is called rapid context switching.